AbdelrahmanGamalOmar/AbdelrahmanGamalOmar/README.md

 ### Welcome to my Portfolio

-I'm a **Business Data Analyst** from Egypt, turning complex data into strategic insights.
+I'm a **Data Analyst** from Egypt, turning complex data into strategic insights.
 I specialize in visualization and reporting to drive **business decisions** and am expanding my expertise in **Business Analysis** to align data with organizational goals.

 - **How to reach me**: [LinkedIn](https://www.linkedin.com/in/abdelrahman-gamal121/) | [Email](abdelrahmangamal287@gmail.com)